Bushwalks – Gear we use – Our creed

 It should not be surprising that Jack and Jude love bush walking and trekking as much as we love sailing the seas.
-From our earliest times together, we would “get lost” in the woods and mountains.
-In Africa, we climbed Mount Kenya and took many an extended walk in the wonderfully diverse countryside of South Africa.
-And when our sons were babies, we’d load them up in rucksacks and take them on overnight jaunts in some of the open forests of NSW.
+From our earliest times together, we would go “get lost” in the woods and mountains.
+During our honeymoon In Africa, we climbed Mount Kenya and took many an extended walk in the diverse countryside of South Africa.
+And when our sons were babies, we’d load them into rucksacks and take them on overnight jaunts in the open forests of New South Wales.

-But it was when we took Banyandah out of the water in 1989 that we turned to wilderness walking as a way of getting our Nature fix and practise our navigational skills.
-The wet forests cladding the great dividing range of northern NSW were quite a challenging area to learn wild walking, off track for days, even weeks.
-Just the two of us found the same serenity, tranquillity, and contentment found upon the open sea.
+Then, after the boys had grown and went away to Uni, we took Banyandah out of the water in 1989.
+That’s when we turned to wilderness walking as a way of getting our Nature fix while practising our navigational skills.
+Straightaway, we jumped into the wet forests cladding the great dividing range of northern NSW and found them quite a challenging place to learn offtrack wild walking.
+For days, even weeks, just the two of us found the same serenity, tranquillity, and contentment we found upon the open sea.

 Our Creed